About integer-valued variants of the theta and 6j symbols: Classical version

 This value depends neither on the order chosen for enumerating the triangular faces of $B$ nor on the order of the edges describing these faces.
 One can therefore define a function $\hed(B)$ on bipyramids, either by eq.~\ref{bipyramid1} or by eq.~\ref{bipyramid2}.

-Example.\\ Consider the bipyramid $B$ defined by $(a,b,c,d,e,f,g,h,k)=(28, 6, 26, 31, 23, 19, 33, 17, 39)$.\\ From eq~\ref{bipyramid1} one finds $\hed(B)= 1395161475725373449470726604935680000$. \\ The same value is obtained from eq~\ref{bipyramid2}, with $x$ running in the set\\ $\otimes[28, 6, 26, 31, 23, 19, 33, 17, 39]=\{16, 18, 20, 22, 24, 26, 28, 30, 32, 34, 36, 38, 40, 42, 44, 46, 48\}$.
+Example.\\ Consider the bipyramid $B$ defined by { $(a,b,c,d,e,f,g,h,k)=(28, 26, 6, 23, 19, 31, 39, 33, 17)$}\\ From eq~\ref{bipyramid1} one finds $\hed(B)= 1395161475725373449470726604935680000$. \\ The same value is obtained from eq~\ref{bipyramid2}, with $x$ running in the set\\ { $\bigotimes[23,39] \cap \bigotimes[31,17] \cap \bigotimes[33,19]$} $=\{16, 18, 20, 22, 24, 26, 28, 30, 32, 34, 36, 38, 40, 42, 44, 46, 48\}$.

-{\bf Remarks.} This identity for double-tetrahedra is nothing else than the Biedenharn-Elliot-Louk identity in a new guise, since the latter is usually written for $6j$ symbols (which, unlike $\tet$, are not usually integer valued).
-It is tempting to try to use this ``topological identity'' (thought of as a $2-3$ Pachner move), to obtain an integer valued function function that would coincide with $\tet$ on integer tetrahedra, with $\hed$ on integer bipyramids, and that could be defined for arbitrary polyhedra with admissible integer sides.
-This would be a $3$-dimensional analog of what we did when we extended the triangle function $\gon$ to arbitrary admissible polygons.
-Unfortunately this does not work\footnote{Of course, one can go to the quantum picture and use the Turaev-Viro method (leading to invariants of $3$-manifolds, see \cite{TuraevViro}).} because, as we shall see below (sec.~\ref{barycentricsubdivision}), when performing a barycentric subdivision, one needs to introduce an extra factor (a division by $\delta^2$ in the $1-4$ Pachner move) that is not fully determined by the values attributed to the sides of the chosen polyhedron.
+{\bf Remarks.} As already mentioned, the identity (\ref{bipyramid2}) for double-tetrahedra is nothing else than the Biedenharn-Elliott identity in a new guise, since the latter is usually written in terms of $6j$ symbols which, unlike $\tet$, are not usually integer valued.
+It is tempting to try to use this ``topological identity'' (thought of as a 2-3 { Pachner move, see \cite{Pachner_wiki}}), to obtain an integer valued function function that would coincide with $\tet$ on integer tetrahedra, with $\hed$ on integer bipyramids, and that could be generalized to arbitrary polyhedra with admissible integer sides ({ this is why the function defined by (\ref{bipyramid1}) or (\ref{bipyramid2}) was called $\hed$, as a mnemonic shortening of {\sl polyhedron}.}).
+However, trying to develop such a $3$-dimensional analog of what we did when we extended the triangle function $\gon$ to arbitrary admissible polygons does not work because, as we shall see below (sec.~\ref{barycentricsubdivision}), when performing a barycentric subdivision, one needs to introduce an extra factor (a division by $\delta^2$ in a 1-4 Pachner move) that is not fully determined by the values attributed to the sides of the chosen polyhedron.
+We shall say nothing in these notes about the Turaev-Viro method (that was developed in the quantum framework) which leads to invariants of $3$-manifolds, see \cite{TuraevViro}.

-In spite of the fact that the Biedenharn-Elliot-Louk identity plays an important role in the theory, one should mention that the function $\hed$ introduced above is not defined as a spin-network (see sec.~\ref{sec:classicalspinnetworks}).
-Notice that the 1-skeleton of the bipyramid is not\footnote{By way of contrast, all Wigner $3n$~$-J$ symbols are associated with (particular) 3-valent graphs.} a tri-valent graph, some vertices being $4$-valent.
+In spite of the fact that the Biedenharn-Elliott identity plays an important role in the theory of spin networks, one should mention that the function $\hed$ introduced above is not associated with such a network (see sec.~\ref{sec:classicalspinnetworks}), indeed, the 1-skeleton of the bipyramid is not a $3$-valent graph, some vertices being $4$-valent ---by way of contrast, all Wigner $3nj$ symbols are associated with (particular) $3$-valent graphs.